mfidino/mfidino.github.io/blog/_posts/2021-9-9-area_under_two_curves.md

 ```
 ![Two bell curves with some overlap, but now they are filled in to show we found the overlap]({{site.url}}/blog/images/curve02.jpeg#center)

-The next thing we do is put together a function to calculate the area of a polygon, assuming we have the x and y axis values for it (which we do), and calculate the areas of `auc` and `total`, and then divide them to find the proportion of overlap.
+The next thing we do is put together a function to calculate the area of the two polygons we identified with the code above from their respective x and y values.
+Once we do that, we can divide them to find the proportion of overlap.

 ```R
 # a function to calculate area from xy coords